Eugenia L. Mobley: Early life and education

 Mobley was born in Alabama, the daughter of Eugene Mobley and Gussie Dean Mobley.
 She earned her bachelor's degree at Tennessee State University in 1943, then earned her dentistry degree at Meharry Medical College in Nashville.
 She further earned a master's degree in public health at the University of Michigan in 1948.
 She was a member of Delta Sigma Theta.

 Career

 Mobley was a dentist and professor of dentistry.
-From 1948 to 1950, she was director of public health dentistry for Jefferson County Health Department in Alabama.
-She had a dental practice in Birmingham, Alabama in the 1950s, while her husband was practicing as a physician at the Veterans Hospital in Tuskegee.
-In 1978 she became dean of the dental school at Meharry Medical College.
+From 1948 to 1950, she was director of public health dentistry for the Jefferson County Health Department in Alabama.
+She had a dental practice in Birmingham, Alabama, in the 1950s, while her husband was practicing as a physician at the Veterans Hospital in Tuskegee.
+In 1978, she became dean of the dental school at Meharry Medical College.
 She was the second woman to head an American dental school, after Jeanne Sinkford at Howard University in 1975.
-She later became the medical school's vice-president.
+She later became the medical school's vice president.
 She oversaw Meharry's outreach for oral cancer prevention.
 She was a charter member of the Nashville chapter of The Links.